SUNY Downstate Health Sciences University

 (1) BC RNAs play a key role in translational control in germ cells (Muslimov et al., 2002).

-(2) Dysregulated expression of such RNAs results in altered translational control in malignant tumor cells.
+(2) Dysregulated BC200 RNA expression results in altered translational control in malignant tumor cells.

 Our research is aimed at establishing the role of BC RNAs in translational control mechanisms in tumor cells, its functional relevance in tumorigenesis and tumor progression, and the clinical utility of dysregulated expression in tumor cells.
 In particular, we will develop the utility of BC200 expression for tumor diagnosis and prognosis (Iacoangeli et al., 2004, Carcinogenesis 25, 2125-2133).
 This work is covered by several awarded and pending patents.